aurtzy/linux-autosetup/README.md

 # Work in Progress!
 As of writing, this script is capable of automatic installing and backing up of applications, but implementation of archive autosetup is still ongoing.
 # Linux Autosetup
 Linux Autosetup is a script that uses bash to automate installation and backup processes.
 Its goal is to be as configurable as possible to fit the needs of the user.
-This was originally just a project for myself since for quite a while now, I've been bothered by the lack of an easily portable program that can quickly set up or back up my systems how I want them.
+For a while now, I've been bothered by the lack of an easily portable program that can quickly set up or back up my systems how I want them, so I decided to start my own personal project.
+Maybe someone else will find this useful, though.
 # Usage
 /** to do **/
 # Compability